open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 - starts up lightning-fast
 - has a prebuilt UI (in es5)
 - serves preview code based on browser capabilities
-- uses `es-dev-server` under the hood so you can use all it's features
+- uses `es-dev-server` under the hood so you can use all its features

 And above all, it's just wonderful to see how a completely separate server can power storybook.
 The storybook setup is really worth it 👍